oceans aware: inform, inspire, involve

 Everyone can make a difference

 There is so much we can do to help the ocean.
-Instead of waiting for governments to impose bans or for companies to redesign or improve their products or their packaging, we can already take things into our own hands and make some important changes.
+Instead of waiting for governments to impose bans or for companies to redesign or improve their products or their packaging, each one of us can act today and make some important changes.

 • Von Wong TurnOffThePlasticTap